OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ![](./images/vbs-app-servicecon-05.png)

-Then click in the pencil icon near *Enter API Key and private key*, to config the authentication with the API Key.
+Then click in the pencil icon near *Enter API Key and private key*, to config the authetication wuth the API Key.
 If you create your own API Key credentials at the beggining of the workshop you can use them now.
+On the other hand if you didn't create any API Key credentials, the trainers will give you ones to create the API Key ID for the Service Connection.

 ![](./images/vbs-app-servicecon-06.png)